 The Surface Laptop 3 starts at $1,000 for a Core i5, 8GB of RAM and a 128GB SSD.
 The 13.5-inch model maxes out at $2,400 for a Core i7, 16GB of RAM, and a 1TB SSD.

-The XPS 13 is also a premium laptop, starting at $1,000 for a Core i3, 4GB of RAM, a 256GB SSD, and a Full HD non-touch display.
-Yuu can spend $1,950 for a Core i7, 16GB of RAM, a 1TB SSD and a 4K UHD touch display.
+The XPS 13 is also a premium laptop, starting at $1,020 for an 11th-gen Core i3, 8GB of RAM, a 256GB PCIe NVMe SSD, and a Full HD+ non-touch display.
+You can spend more upgrading to a more powerful processor, more storage, more